campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 ### Integrating `gofmt` in your editor

-By installing `vscode-go` on VSCode you already got `gofmt` added as an on-save hook.
+By installing `vscode-go` on VSCode you've already got `gofmt` added as an on-save hook.
 This means that every time you save your file `gofmt` will modify your code to match the canonical format.
 This might seem annoying at first, but you will soon get used to it, to the point that whenever `gofmt` doesn't change your code on save, you'll know